yottaawesome/latest-inferno-boilerplate/README.md

 ## Introduction

-Boilerplate to get quickly started with Inferno with the latest dependencies.
-This repo is set up with Babel, Inferno, Inferno Router, and modular SCSS support.
+This repo is boilerplate to quickly started with building an ES6 Inferno app using the latest dependencies.
+This repo is set up with Webpack, Babel, Inferno, Inferno Router, and modular SCSS support.
+The main motivation behind creating this repo is the other boilerplate repos for Inferno I found were either quite out of date with their dependencies or used build tools other than Webpack.
+In addition, I found Inferno's [create-inferno-app](https://infernojs.org/docs/guides/installation) utility to be a little too magical and a little too "black-boxy" for my comfort.

 ## :warning: Alert